its-cyberjaya/constitution/README.md

 4. New Executive Council members may be elected by the Executive Council and appointed immediately when the appointment is to replace an existing member of the Council duly appointed at the AGM.
 5. Other committee members may be appointed by the Executive Council at any time.

 ## Regulation 10: Constitution

-1. This constitution should be available online for everybody to read, and suggest edit, to encourage transparency.
+1. This constitution should be available online for everybody to read.
 Currently, this constitution is available on <https://github.com/its-cyberjaya/constitution>.
+2. Amendments to the constitution may be proposed and voted on at the general assembly during the AGM.
-2. If there are clashes between the constituency of IT Society and the regulation of student affair division, the latter must be taken into consideration.
+3. If there are clashes between the constitution of IT Society and the regulation of Multimedia University, the Executive Council must consider the latter and either propose amendments or take action to mediate.

-## Regulation 11: Resignation or Dismissal
+## Regulation 11: Resignation

+1. If a Executive Council member wishes to resign from his/her post, he/she must provide a resignation letter to the Society’s Secretary at least one(1) month in advance.
+2. All resignations will be made known to the Society’s advisors.

 ## Regulation 12: Others
 1. Although certain documents or records may be considered confidential by the organization, the society's members and committee should strive to disclose records, reports and meeting minutes to the public as much as possible to maintain a high level of transparency and integrity.